victor-codes/lulu-blog/posts/how-to-build-a-twitter-bot-that-tweets-every-hour-with-python-and-tweepy.md

 layout: blog
 title: How to build a Twitter bot that tweets every hour with Python and Tweepy
 date: 2021-10-07T15:15:39.847Z
-thumbnail: /src/image/twitter-bot.png
+thumbnail: /image/twitter-bot.png
+thumbnailalttext: A bot image
+tags: Python, Bot
+slug: how-to-build-a-twitter-bot-that-tweets-every-hour-with-python-and-tweepy
 thumbnail alt text: A bot image
-tags: Python, Bot
 category: Dev
-slug: how-to-build-a-twitter-bot-that-tweets-every-hour-with-python-and-tweepy
 description: How to build a Twitter bot that tweets every hour with Python and Tweepy
 ---
 # How to build a Twitter bot that tweets every hour with Python and Tweepy